 Gordon County's economy has become increasingly industrial in recent history, thanks in large part to its location along Interstate 75, mid-way between Chattanooga, Tennessee and Atlanta, Georgia, as well as its supply of readily available land and workers.
 Gordon County is also home to multiple rail lines, actively used for the transportation of goods.
 The Tom B. David Airport has also seen consistent growth and expansion and is regularly used by corporate executives associated with local industry.
 The bulk of this industrial growth has become advanced manufacturing associated with the floor covering industry.
-The ever-growing presence of the medical community associated with Gordon Hospital and the post-secondary educational opportunities associated with the Calhoun Campus of the Georgia noticeable impact on the economy of Gordon County and its municipalities.
-The rural, unincorporated county, as well as the region as a whole, has seen growth in the poultry industry.
+The ever-growing presence of the medical community associated with Gordon Hospital and the post-secondary educational opportunities associated with the Calhoun Campus of the Georgia Northwest Technical College are also having a noticeable impact on the economy of Gordon County and its municipalities.